DevilMedlar/ChatGPT-DnD/campaigns/campaign-1/GAME_MASTER_RULES.md

 Higher thresholds may be added when needed.

 Award XP for meaningful accomplishments such as encounters, discoveries, investigation, social breakthroughs, quest progress, dangerous exploration, clever solutions, and consequential failures that genuinely move the story forward.
 Do not award XP merely for rolling a die, and do not double-count the same accomplishment.
+Do **not** give same amount of xp for everything determine reasonable amount for accomplishment, then add in any bonus xp gain from items, abilities, potions, foodbuffs, etc.

 ## Combat